armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

 ## Overview

-The Agent consists of a plugin to Spinnaker's Clouddriver service and a K8s deployment that connects to Clouddriver.
+The Agent consists of a plugin to Spinnaker's Clouddriver service and a Kubernetes deployment that connects to Clouddriver.
 You can review the architecture in the Armory Agent [overview]({{< ref "armory-agent" >}}).

 ## {{% heading "prereq" %}}